ovh/cds/docs/content/gettingstarted/scopes/permissions.md

 +++

-In CDS, there are 3 types of permissions:
+There are 3 types of permissions:

 + Read
 + Read / Execute